BY VAISHALI IYER

 Yin yoga also teaches us ‘yin skills’ – acceptance, patience, surrender, stillness.
 There is nothing quite like the silence that opens up in a yin class, when each of us is deep within, immersed in our own living-ness.
 This silence is not dead or passive, but rich and soft, like the warm, dark embrace of the night that renews and restores.
 Yin practice helps us feel held and supported, rather than pushed and challenged.
 There is a time for advancement, decisive action and ‘progress’; but there is also a time to rest, turn inwards and recover.
 Coming into a yin class brings us into a territory where we can do so without hesitation.
 Yin yoga complements the work we do in our active movement practices and in our ordinary life.
 It is quite unique as a form of bodywork as it brings us into our embodiment quite strongly, yet without placing undue stress on our body or mind.
 It therefore helps bring a sense of balance and harmony to our own yin and yang tendencies in the way we work with our bodies and relate to ourselves.

-Join Vaishali for yin classes at Yoga in Common: “Release & Restore”, Tuesdays 7.30-8.30pm & Sundays 5.30-6.30pm.
+Join Vaishali for Somatic Yin at Yoga in Common: Saturdays in June, 11am-12nn.
 For more photos, check out reviveramesh on Instagram.
-Stay tuned for more posts on yin yoga this month.